maaretp/ExploratoryTestingBook/manuscript/02_The_LeanPub_Way.md

 The more I've learned, the more I've also realizes that my learning will never stop.
 I can proudly show my old texts and my new texts indicating experiences that have caused a 180 turn in my perspectives.
 I can only speak with the experience I have.
 I expect you, the reader, to read it with the experience you have, and take everything with a grain of salt.
 I'm sharing lessons from my experience.

-I found LeanPub with another book I paired to write (check Mob Programming Guidebook by me and Llewellyn Falco) and writing on this platform is different.
+I found LeanPub with another book to write and writing on this platform is different.

 I publish pieces that could be useful as I write them, giving myself permission to iterate and increment the book.

-You will see pieces in the book that I've published as articles with Ministry of Testing.
-Their contribution has been invaluable in getting me started with writing beyond blogging.
+You will see pieces in the book that I've published as articles and blog posts.
+I'm working though harmonizing and combining, and making the book easier to read, incrementally.

 My readers can choose to read as I write or at any point later.
 I can make the book available for free, and those readers who pay for the book, even a few dollars, are priceless source of motivation for me to keep adding stuff.